FreeFem/FreeFem-doc2/source/tutorial/matlabOctavePlot.rst

 3D Plot Examples
 ----------------

-A 3D plot command ``ffpdeplot3D()`` is under development.
-Note: The interface is not yet frozen and can still change.

-The following example shows a slicing feature on a three-dimensional parallel plate capacitor.
+3D problems are handled by the ``ffpdeplot3D()`` command, which works similarly to the ``ffpdeplot()`` command.
+In particular in three-dimensions cross sections of the solution can be created.
+The following example shows a cross-sectional problem of a three-dimensional parallel plate capacitor.

 .. figure:: images/capacitor3d_slice_500x400.png
    :name: figMatlabSlice